mustafa-damour/DeutschKlar/README.md

 The DB in the repo contain an admin, with credentials:

 In case of erasure of DB, a user has yo be promoted manually

+## Funny chronicle

+when I created the footer, I loaded the html files and the server crashed, it turned to be an encoding problem, the problem was that :love: emoji needs a certain encoding, so we can say that Love crashed the system.